-- 1. Defiance of authority of the teacher or employee of school; failure to identify self to a school employee, willful disobedience. - 2.
+- Defiance of authority of the teacher or employee of school; failure to identify self to a school employee, willful disobedience. - 2.
 Profanity. - 3.
 Failure to follow instructions from staff members. - 4.
 Running in hall. - 5.
-Violation of published school regulations. - Bus misconduct. - Minor defacing or damaging of school property or personal property of others. - 8.
-Using tobacco products. - 9.
-Habitual truancy or tardiness to class. - 10.
+Violation of published school regulations. - 6.
+Bus misconduct. - 7.
+Minor defacing or damaging of school property or personal property of others. - 8.
+Use of any tobacco products/E-Cigs/Vapes.

+- 9. Habitual truancy or tardiness to class. - 10.
 Stealing - 11.
 Fighting or exhibiting quarrelsome behavior. - 12.
-Unsatisfactory appearance or mode of dress.
-Forgery of notes. - 13.
+Unsatisfactory appearance or mode of dress. - 13.
+Forgery of notes. - 14.
 Unbecoming conduct or annoying distractions.